CONSUMER SENTIMENT TRACKER

 Spending & Saving Considerations

-Over a third of consumers saved their spare cash in March or used it to pay down debts.
+About a third of consumers saved their spare cash in January or used it to pay down debts.
 The next most popular options were vacation/travel, home repair/improvement, and investing.
-Consumers continue looking for ways to save, as well—they’re cooking at home, shopping on sale, and using coupons/discount codes when possible, all of which are up this month versus last.
+Consumers continue looking for ways to save, as well—shopping on sale, using coupons/discount codes when possible, and cooking at home.

 Financial Outlook Score